gusaroo/gusaroo/README.md

-## Welcome to our page
+## Welcome to the Gusaroo Account!

-Find what you want
+Find whatever you want